Taeko from Ai Yori Aoshi is praised as a good driver, by the proprietor of an arcade. Tina, Kaoru, and Chika are just relieved to be alive.

 Jaco isn't usually reckless when flying his ship, but has a bad habit of getting distracted that can kick in at the worst possible moments.
 Hence why he somehow managed to miss the fact he was flying into the moon until the last moment and got stranded on Earth in his solo series.

-No matter what's the vehicle, Bulma is an insanely aggressive driver, often risking to crash into someone-and in fact, that's how she first met Goku, by running him over with her car.
+No matter what vehicle she's in, Bulma will drive it aggressively, often risking to crash into someone-and in fact, that's how she first met Goku, by running him over with her car.
 Interestingly enough, she grew somewhat less aggressive with age, as shown when she was on Jaco's ship and he made her feel ill by pulling the same manouvers she had pulled the first and only time he let her drive it when she was five...
 But she's still aggressive enough she crashes her car into Goku again a few weeks later (this being Goku, the crash ends up hurting her more than it hurts him this time).

 Not only did Agon of Eyeshield 21 hijack a car, but by using his God-speed impulse reflexes, he knows exactly when and where to make sharp turns to avoid the sane drivers.
 Did we mention he hijacked an American car?